fenshion/instacorrect/README.md

 ## Introduction
 The ultimate goal of the project is to have a model that can effectively correct any french sentence for spell and grammatical errors.
-To this end, this repository combines the architecture from [*Sentence-Level Grammatical Error Identification as Sequence-to-Sequence Correction*](https://arxiv.org/abs/1604.04677) and [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) to form a **character-based self-attention sequence-to-sequence model**.
+To this end, this repository combines the architecture from [*Sentence-Level Grammatical Error Identification as Sequence-to-Sequence Correction*](https://arxiv.org/abs/1604.04677) and [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) to create a **character-based self-attention sequence-to-sequence model**.

+## Background
+Error correction can be seen as translation task, where to goal is to translate a sentence with grammatical and orthographic errors into correct sentence (Schmaltz et al., 2016).

+Recent work in statistical machine translation (SMT) that achieved state of the art results made use of sequence-to-sequence models.
+These models use a recurrent neural network encoder-decoder architecture, it encodes the input sentence into a number of state vectors which are then read by the decoder to produce the output in the targeted language.
+Most architectures use a recurrent neural network (RNN) for the encoder, and a second RNN, coupled with an attention mechanism for the decoder (Luong et al., 2015).
+While powerful, this architecture suffers from two drawbacks: first it is hard to train, as each timestep depends on the completion of the previous input in the RNN.
+Second it is hard for an LSTM network cell to carry information from the beginning of a sentence until the end of sentence (Vaswani et al., 2017).

+Recently, Vaswani et al. released a new sequence-to-sequence model that did not use a RNN but instead used a self-attention mechanism.
+Instead of being analyzed sequentially, each input is compared against its peers to produce a deep representation of the inputs.
+As there is no sequentiality, the training can be easily parallelized.
+Traditional translation models, uses word embeddings to represent words.
+It is not possible for an orthographic corrector to rely on a fixed vocabulary.
+Schmaltz and Kim used a convolutional network to dynamically embed words using characters only (Kim et al., 2015).

+This work, proposes to apply self-attention network to grammatical error corrections.
+As Vaswani did in their work, we will use byte-pair-encoding to encode the target output (Senrich et al. 2015).
+This way the model can cope with out-of-vocabulary words in the encoder and the decoder.

 ## Data Gathering and Pre-Processing